ClariflaroCode/ClariflaroCode/README.md

-## Hi, I am ClariflaroCode
+# Hi, I am ClariflaroCode

-About me
+##About me
+### Unordered

-- I am currently working as a Professor Assistant.
+* I am currently working as a Professor Assistant.
-- I am currently studying Systems Engineering and Computer Application Development.
+* I am currently studying Systems Engineering and Computer Application Development.

 <!--
 **ClariflaroCode/ClariflaroCode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.